 | Dtype | FP16 (2 bytes) |

-Here's the breakdown: the formula multiplies (for K and V) by layers, KV heads, a head dimension, a sequence length, and bytes per value (for FP16).
-This matches the common 64-query-head / 8-KV-head GQA geometry used by many 70B-class models.
-With GQA, this is 8× smaller than it would be with standard Multi-Head Attention (MHA).
-Without GQA, the same geometry would need about 10.74 GB (10.0 GiB) per sequence.
+The formula multiplies (for K and V) by full-attention layers, KV heads, a head dimension, a sequence length, and bytes per value (for FP16).
+Qwen3.6-27B has 64 total layers, but only its 16 Gated Attention blocks store standard growing K/V tensors; the other 48 linear-attention layers keep separate fixed-size state.[1]
+With GQA, this is 6× smaller than it would be if every one of the 24 query heads stored separate K/V tensors in those same 16 layers.
+Without GQA, the same geometry would need about 1.61 GB (1.5 GiB) per sequence.

 1def kv_cache_bytes(